ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 with an existing mapping to the same target server, it will need to generate a new QUIC Initial.

-## Adding new Client Connection IDs
+## Adding New Client Connection IDs

 A client can add new Connection IDs to a proxied QUIC connection by sending a NEW_CONNECTION_ID frame.

-Prior to sending a NEW_CONNECTION_ID frame to the target for a client Connection ID, the client MUST send a CONNECT-QUIC request to the proxy, and only send the NEW_CONNECTION_ID once a successful response is received.
+Prior to sending a NEW_CONNECTION_ID frame to the target for a client Connection ID, the client MUST send a CONNECT-QUIC request to the proxy, and only send the NEW_CONNECTION_ID frame once a successful response is received.

-## Sending with forwarded mode
+## Sending With Forwarded Mode

 Once the client has learned the target server's Connection ID, such as in the response to a QUIC Initial packet, it can send a request containing the Server-Connection-Id